-As part of the 'must carry' obligations, the undertakings of these two TV platforms are required to:
+The undertakings providing these two TV platforms are required to:

-- 1. reserve sufficient network capacity for the transmission of the identified General Interest (GI) TV broadcast channels and the related complementary services; - 2. ensure that the audio-visual quality of the GI TV broadcast channel is retained at the same level of quality provided by the GI TV broadcaster to the undertaking; provided that 'must carry' obligations shall not extend to TV broadcasts in a video-resolution format higher than HD; and - 3. transmit the GI TV broadcast channel tale quale, as provided by the GI TV broadcaster, and shall in no way alter the format and content of the transmission.
+- reserve sufficient network capacity for the transmission of the identified General Interest (GI) TV broadcast channels and the related complementary services; - 2. ensure that the audio-visual quality of the GI TV broadcast channel is retained at the same level of quality provided by the GI TV broadcaster to the undertaking, this provided that 'must carry' obligations shall not extend to TV broadcasts in a video-resolution format higher than HD; and - 3. transmit the GI TV broadcast channel tale quale, as provided by the GI TV broadcaster, and shall in no way alter the format and content of the transmission.